kirull1/videocloud/memory-bank/systemPatterns.md

    - Public URL generated and stored in user profile
    - Frontend displays new avatar

+6. **Avatar Retrieval Flow**
+   - Frontend requests avatar via `/api/users/:id/avatar` endpoint
+   - Backend checks if user has a custom avatar URL
+   - If custom avatar exists, redirect to the S3 URL
+   - If no custom avatar, generate default avatar URL using DiceBear API
+   - Frontend displays the avatar consistently across the application

 ## Communication Patterns

 1. **REST API Communication**